Ynjxsjmh/polybar-i3-windows/README.md

 - [x] Highlight urgent window
 - [x] Showing split info in title for horizontal and vertical layout
 - [x] Highly customizable styles for window title, such as icon, color, underline, window number.
+- [x] Draw label hint for switch on visible windows.
+- [ ] Hint for all workspaces.
+- [ ] Mark for window.

 Due to lack of mouse hover support by [lemonbar tags](https://github.com/LemonBoy/bar#formatting), there is no mouse hover action.